TylorS/effect-sql-kysely/readme.md

 `effect-sql-kysely` implements the [`SqlClient`](https://effect-ts.github.io/effect/sql/SqlClient.ts.html#sqlclient-interface) interface directly, meaning Kysely manages database connections, transactions, and query compilation while Effect handles the execution context, error handling, and resource lifecycle.

+Given we just implement `SqlClient` atop of `Kysely` any and all 3rd-party tooling for Kysely or `@effect/sql` are 100% compatible.

 ## Features

 - **Type-safe database operations** with Kysely's query builder